 A shelf for your towels, a coffee table or ottoman with storage for extra blankets and movies.
 The wall in your office could hold a pretty filing system to be organized and take the mess off your desk.
 Rubbermaid bins to tuck under your beds hold extra books or seasonal clothing will give you more space in your closets.

 Pretty storage solutions create a wonder for your space to stay organized and decluttered.
+Want to see more?
+Check out this post on how to decorate and declutter your small home.

 How do you create storage solutions in your small space?
 Sign up below for more organizing updates:)